How to Visit an Inmate in the 4th Avenue Jail (aka Saguaro Jail)

 When you get to the jail, fill out the white form and provide the inmate’s full name, date of birth and booking number.
 Slide your identification card and the white form under the window.
 You’ll be called when it’s your turn.

-If you have any questions or need proper legal representation for an inmate, please give us a call at (602) 307-0808 to schedule a free consultation.
+If you have any questions or need proper legal representation for an inmate, please give us a call at (602) 307-0808 to click here to schedule a free consultation.
 You can also send us an email by using our confidential form.
 Our offices are available 24 hours a day via our answering service.